hexaplex-security/purple-team-workshop/blue-verification.md

 - An alternative way is to explicitly set a time frame
   - Click on the drop-down menu labeled with the chosen time frame, by default `Last 24 hours`
   - Specify th relative or absolute time frame by either choosing a preset time frame or entering a custom one
-- Get a list of all relevant Splunk detections
+- Get a list of all relevant Sentinel detections
   - Navigate to `Analytics` in the left sidebar
   - All configured analytics rules will appear in the list and can be filtered using the filter in the top section